Teams are an enterprise feature enabled by Abundly staff on request. Contact support@abundly.ai if you’re interested.

 | Admin | Full access to all teams, agents, and settings |

-| Member | Access based on team memberships |
+| Creator | Access based on team memberships; can create agents |

 | Guest | Limited, invitation-only access |